Cirsonella carinata

-Cirsonella carinata, common name the ridged false-top-shell, is a species of minute sea snail, a marine gastropod mollusk in the family Skeneidae.
+Cirsonella carinata, common name the ridged false-top-shell, is a species of small sea snail, a marine gastropod mollusk in the family Skeneidae.

 Description

 The height of the shell attains 1.7 mm, its diameter 1.8 mm.
 The minute, smooth and glossy, cream-colored shell has a turbinate shape.
 The four whorls have an impressed suture.
 The body whorl is bluntly keeled at the periphery.
 There is a sculpture of dense spiral microscopic striae.
 The base of the shell is rounded.
 The umbilicus is narrow and deep, and it is surrounded by a callus funicle which expands anteriorly to join the simple lip in an angular lobe.
 The aperture is subcircular.

 Distribution

 This marine species occurs off New South Wales, South Australia, Tasmania, Victoria, Australia, at depths between 73 m and 200 m.